 For those who followed Austria’s first skier, Viktor Sohm and his famous student Hannes Schneider, St. Anton was the cradle for these founding fathers of modern skiing.
 Today it is still a small town filled with skiers in the winter months, speaking many languages, mixing the old with the new.
 At a mountain café in late afternoon, a ‘tea dance’ at the Post or one of the many clubs going until the wee hours, you, too, can meet the greats, near-greats and the wannabes in this true skiers’ resort.

 For thousands of years, man trudged over the Arlberg Pass to St Christoph stopping to gain shelter in the tiny hospice.
-Then they were traders and pilgrims on foot, struggling against the storms of Nature.
+Back then they were traders and pilgrims on foot, struggling against the storms of Nature.
 Today, they are powder pilgrims going over the pass with horses named Mercedes and Beamer.
 In 600 years, St Christoph’s original tiny chapel hospice has grown to a hand-sized hamlet catering to men and women of winter questing for the perfect run.